Omodaka9375/DeepPhish/README.md

 - Real-time detection as you browse (using ML)
 - Real-time website analysis and scoring (0 to 100)
 - Historical score tracking and notification for decreased/increased security (in case of defacing, hacking etc.)
-- Do Not Disturbe mode
+- Do Not Disturb mode
 - Mute notification for certain websites only

 ### Inspection

-- Requests, nework graph
+- Requests, network graph
 - DNS, domain, subdomains, whois information
 - GeoIP, ads, crawlers, page links
 - Page source, cookies, reputation . . .